A Discworld tale of intrigue, rebels, street urchins, assassins, torturers and time monks. May or may not have anything related to this picture.

 Perspective Flip: Basically, the novel can be read as one of these on Les Misérables, with Vimes as a virtuous Inspector Javert and Carcer as an evil Valjean, and other characters filling roles from the novel.
 The Annotated Pratchett File described the difference between Javert and Vimes in an interesting way: both are obsessed with justice, but while Javert defines justice as the punishment of the guilty, Vimes defines it as the protection of the innocent.

 The Peter Principle: Captain Tilden is stated to have been a good military commander, which earnt him a job in the Watch after he retired from the army.
-Unfortunately, he appears to be out of his depth in the world of policing.
+Unfortunately, he's long past his prime and appears to be out of his depth in the world of policing.

 The Poppy: The way the survivors of the last battle against Carcer treat the lilac on May 25th is very reminiscent of the Remembrance Day poppy: when new recruits don't understand its significance, they find themselves treading on a taboo.